 The game series Rampage, where the object of the game is to destroy skyscrapers as a Captain Ersatz of Godzilla or King Kong, among other monsters, in a city has become this since 9/11.
 It took them 7 years to produce a new game because of it.
 Worse still, you can actually target some real-world landmarks in a few of the games.

-In the first Metal Gear Solid, there's a funny sequence where Naomi lectures Snake about what happens to the body when someone smokes, and informs him that if he carries on doing it he will get cancer and die.
+In the original Metal Gear Solid, there's a funny sequence where Naomi Hunter lectures Solid Snake about what happens to the body when someone smokes, and informs him that if he carries on doing it he will get cancer and die.
 In Metal Gear Solid 4, Naomi dies, of cancer.
-Suddenly the conversation isn't funny, and it gets worse when Snake learns he's something much worse; a bio weapon that will spread once he dies unless he remotely commits suicide.
+Suddenly the conversation isn't funny, and it gets worse when Snake learns something much worse; the old FOXDIE virus implanted in him back in the first Solid, originally designed to only target and kill specific people, will soon become an uncontrollable bio-weapon that will kill people indiscriminately - unless he offs himself first.

-Similarly, there was a movie on Metal Gear Solid 3's Secret Theatre where Snake and Para-Medic argue about whether Snake should kill and eat The Boss's horse, with The Boss becoming incensed enough to storm away quickly and send GRU soldiers over to their location.
+There is a movie on Metal Gear Solid 3's Secret Theater where Snake and Para-Medic argue about whether Snake should kill and eat The Boss's horse, with The Boss becoming incensed enough to storm away quickly and send GRU soldiers over to their location.
 It's not so funny in Peace Walker when Big Boss is forced to euthanize The Boss's horse with his gun in a manner similar to his killing The Boss, after the horse was critically and mortally wounded from falling off the Costa Rican/Nicaraguan border while in pursuit of Peace Walker.

-The WWF Raw video game for the SNES and SEGA Mega Drive (among others) allowed wrestlers to perform over-the-top "mega moves" in order to finish a match.
-The video game guide demonstrated Diesel's mega move, in which he tosses his opponent fifty feet in the air and lets them crash back down onto the mat, by having him do it to Owen Hart, who would wind up dying at the WWF's Over The Edge event five years later by falling fifty feet and crashing onto the mat due to a malfunctioned harness.
+The WWF Raw video game for the SNES and Sega Genesis (among others) allows wrestlers to perform over-the-top "mega moves" in order to finish a match.
+The video game guide demonstrates Diesel's mega move, in which he tosses his opponent fifty feet in the air and lets them crash back down onto the mat, by having him do it to Owen Hart, who would wind up dying at the WWF's Over the Edge event five years later by falling fifty feet and crashing onto the mat due to a malfunctioned harness.